How to set up the Divio local development environment#

 See the reference guide for full details of commands and options.

-If you have a basic familiarity with Docker and cloud deployment, we recommend you follow the How to deploy a Django application on Divio guide for a concise, practical walk-through the process of configuring an application for local development and deployment to our cloud infrastructure.
+If you have a basic familiarity with Docker and cloud deployment, we recommend you follow the How to configure an existing Django application for deployment on Divio guide for a concise, practical walk-through the process of configuring an application for local development and deployment to our cloud infrastructure.

 If Docker, containerisation and cloud deployment are new to you, we recommend that you work through our detailed, beginner-oriented tutorial, which is designed to introduce all the concepts and tools you require in order to use our platform successfully.